shtse8/FireSchema/README.md

    ```

 4. **Use Generated Code:** Import and use the generated classes (models,
-   collection references, query builders) in your TypeScript or Dart project.
+   collection references, query builders, update builders) in your TypeScript or
+   Dart project.

 ## Using the Generated Code